 - Upon lapse of complaints and claims announcement period, prepare a statement from the partners and liquidator declaring so.

-- Give the establish card at the Ministry of Human Resource and Emiratisation for cancellation.
+- Give the established card to the Ministry of Human Resource and Emiratisation for cancellation.

 - Cancel foreign visas sponsored by the company